cloudmesh-community/book/chapters/prg/python/fingerprint/fingerprint.md

 ---

 > ![Warning](images/warning.png) Please note that NIST has temporarily removed the
 > Fingerprint data set.
-We unfortunately do not have a copy of the dataste.
+We, unfortunately, do not have a copy of the dataset.
 > If you have one, please notify us
 ---

 Python is a flexible and popular language for running data analysis pipelines.
-In this section we will implement a solution for a fingerprint matching.
+In this section, we will implement a solution for fingerprint matching.

 ## Overview